BitBoxSwiss/bitbox-api-rs/sandbox/README.md

 # Demo WebApp project

+A live deployment of this demo can be found here: https://digitalbitbox.github.io/bitbox-api-rs/.

 This folder contains a React project showcasing the TypeScript API.
 It has the bitbox-api library in `../pkg` as a dependency.
 See how to build this dependency locally at the [main README](../.github/README.md).